- Home

 Benefits and risks of vein treatment

-The primary benefit of vein removal is reducing or eliminating uncomfortable symptoms resulting from leg veins.
+The primary benefit of vein treatment is reducing or eliminating uncomfortable symptoms resulting from leg veins.
 Improving the aesthetic appearance of leg veins is another benefit for many.
 Risks of vein treatments are generally considered minimal.
 Your doctor will go over any possible risks or side effects with you at the time of your consultation.

 What happens during vein treatment?